Fastned is establishing a rapid charging network across the UK, with ultra-rapid units being rolled out as part of the firm’s expansion.

 Fastned network costs

-No connection or subscription fees
+No connection fees

 To discover how much it will cost to charge an EV from an Fastned charge point, head to Zap-Map’s Public Charging Calculator.
 This allows you to select any new or used plug-in vehicle, and tailor elements – such as electricity cost and charge required – for personalised results.